Hackers demand bitcoin ransom from Johannesburg city after cyber attack

-(CNN)Authorities in Johannesburg are scrambling to gain control of the city's websites from hackers who are demanding payment in bitcoins.
+(CNN)Authorities in Johannesburg are scrambling to gain control of the city's cyber networks from hackers who are demanding payment in bitcoins.

-Johannesburg city council member Funzela Ngobeni said the hackers gained access to the city's computer systems and networks last Thursday and gave them until Monday to make the payment of four bitcoins, which is equivalent to 500,000 rands, according to the council.
+Johannesburg city council member Funzela Ngobeni said the hackers gained access to the city's computer systems last Thursday and gave them until Monday to make the payment of four bitcoins, which is equivalent to 500,000 rands, according to the council.

 The officials are refusing to pay and the ultimatum date has now elapsed.